 Do you have a refund policy?

-I only have a full refund policy if it’s before you’ve completed the questionnaire, and it’s within 30 days of payment.
+I only have a full refund policy if it’s before you’ve submitted any part of the questionnaire, and it’s within 30 days of payment.
 If I’ve created your plan already but you cancel right before the consultation, then you would get 75% of your payment refunded (25% would be kept for questionnaire review and plan creation).
 If we’ve already had the consultation but you’ve not gotten started yet (ie we’ve not had any follow up calls or email/text support), then you would get 50% back.
 Once you start the plan implementation and support has been started, then unfortunately no refunds are given except in the case of an emergency or extenuating circumstances.